developers-corporation/rblx-python-presence/README.md

 > :warning: Do **NOT** share the token with anyone, keep it safe as it will allow bad actor to bypass all security features and access your account!

-On windows you can double click the rblx-python-presence executable On mac and linux you might need to chmod +x /path/to/your/directory/rblx-python-presence before you can double click it This will automatically run it in the background
+On windows you can double click the rblx-python-presence executable

+On mac and linux you might need to chmod +x /path/to/your/directory/rblx-python-presence before you can double click it

+This program will automatically run in the background